jonnonz1/nz-statute-book/acts/public/2004/maori-commercial-aquaculture-claims-settlement-act-2004.md

   (b) obtained the prior approval of not less than 75% of the adult members of the iwi who vote—
     (i) at a general meeting of the iwi aquaculture organisation called for the purpose; or (ii) by postal ballot.
-(2) However, subsection (1) does not apply to a transfer of settlement assets by the iwi aquaculture organisation or trustee if the settlement assets are transferred to a company under the Companies Act 1993 that is wholly owned by the iwi aquaculture organisation.
+(2) However, subsection (1) does not apply to a transfer of settlement assets by the iwi aquaculture organisation or trustee if the settlement assets are transferred to a company under the Companies Act 1993 that is wholly owned by—
+  (a) the iwi aquaculture organisation; or
+  (b) the iwi aquaculture organisation and other iwi aquaculture organisations in the region, but only if the transfer is approved by the iwi aquaculture organisation before the settlement assets are transferred.
 (3) A notice given under subsection (1)(a) must specify— (a) the approximate proportion of the total value of settlement assets held by the iwi aquaculture organisation that is affected by the proposed transfer; and
   (b) the settlement assets affected by the proposed transfer; and